 The Vinyl Plank

 Vinyl planks are printed and designed to mimic hardwood floors but with durable vinyl layers.
-Many are made with a blend of vinyl and wood that provides a similar spring and warmth as traditional wood planks, but with easy click-lock installation and waterproof convenience.
-LVP or Luxury Vinyl Planks are particularly popular in the home, kitchen, and hospitality renovations.
+Many are made with a blend of vinyl and wood, providing a similar spring and warmth as traditional wood planks but with easy click-lock installation and waterproof convenience.
+LVP or Luxury Vinyl Planks are particularly popular in home, kitchen, and hospitality renovations.

 The Vinyl Tile

 Vinyl tiles are made of heavy, rigid vinyl squares designed in any stone or tile through 3D printing and vinyl blends.
-Vinyl-stone blends can add the cool and heavy sensation of genuine tile, but with the crack and scratch resistance and simple vinyl installation.
-Vinyl tile is great for kitchens, bathrooms, mudrooms, and indoor-outdoor projects and is very DIY-friendly.
+Vinyl-stone blends can add the cool and heavy sensation of genuine tile but with crack and scratch resistance and simple vinyl installation.
+Vinyl tile is very DIY-friendly and is excellent for kitchens, bathrooms, mudrooms, and indoor-outdoor projects.

 Types of Vinyl Flooring - The Layers